pengwynn/flint/README.md

 Check your project for common sources of contributor friction.

+### What to Use Flint for and When to Use It?

+Since it is so important, GitHub founder [Tom Preston-Werner][mojombo] suggests you [should write the README before you write a single line of code][RDD].
+A well crafted README includes:

+- A description of problems your project solves.
+- The philosophy behind your project.
+- Basic usage and getting started instructions.
+- A list of comparable projects that inspired yours or would be suitable alternatives.

+Use Flint to help ensure that each new project you create will be structured in contributor friendly way.

 ### Install

 If you've got Go installed, you can install flint with Go's command line